techdivision/import-docs/04.file-structure/01.product-import/docs.md

 ### Add MSI to Product Import

+To import MSI with the default product import, two steps are necessary.

+#### Add Additional Column

 Add the column `inventory_source_items` to also import MSI stock data with the product import.
 For example, the column **MUST** contain the data in the following structure, e. g.

 ```csv